 On 12 July 2019, SPASB had increased its amount of claim from RM59,853,000 to RM66,834,000.
 Subsequently, on 31 July 2019 MAHB has filed its Amended Statement of Defence and Counterclaim.
 The amount claimed is not expected to have any material impact on the financial statements of the Group since it is subject to strict proof at the full trial.
-The next Case Management was set on 6 July 2020.
-In light of the Conditional Movement Control Order (CMCO), the trial dates set on 22 October 2020 and 23 October 2020 was postponed to 24 February and 25 February 2021.
+Subsequently, the trial took place in April and May 2021.